 The 'No Project Alternative': this leaves the status quo, continuation of suffering by the residents, and stagnation of the region's social and economic development.
 This is not a preferred option by either the beneficiaries or the proponent.
 If the Proponent takes no action, and does not install the wash toilets, connection to sewers, impacts would be the "business as usual" poor sanitation, contamination of the water bodies and proliferation of water borne disease in the project area.
 Under the "No Action Alternative", the Proponent's proposal would not receive the necessary approval from NEMA and the connections to the sewers and installation of the wash toilets will not be done; the resultant environmental and socio-economic benefits of the project would be foregone.
-The anticipated environmental impacts resulting from implementation, and operation of the Project would not be implemented at all.
+The anticipated environmental impacts resulting from implementation, and operation of the project, as proposed, would not occur.
+The No-Project Option is considered if the Project would not be implemented at all.
 Generally, it can be stated that the minor adverse impacts caused by the Project activities such as impacts on soil, air, would not occur.